Salomon Agile Review

 The Agile is best suited for rainy climates in which you might only run a few miles at a time.
 Because of the comfort issues, wearing this jacket for marathon distances would be unbearable.
 The weather resistance was adequate and could potentially make this jacket decent for bike commuting or another activity where you could easily control your heart rate.
 For high output running, this jacket lacks the necessary venting and breathability.

-For $80, the Agile isn't bad value for money.
+For $90, the Agile isn't bad value for money.
 You get a decently water resistant jacket with good reflective markings for safety.
-There are other jacket options such as our Best Buy, the Patagonia Houdini Pullover that offer some superior features for a similar price.
-When we take into consideration that you can get a jacket like the Outdoor Research Boost for a few dollars more the value does drop.
-Shop around and you might be able to find a better deal on the Agile.
+There are other jacket options such as Top Pick winner The North Face Run Crew Wind Anorak that offer some superior features for a similar price.
+When we take into consideration that you can get a jacket like the Outdoor Research Tantrum II for a few dollars more the value does drop.

 The Salomon Agile running jacket is best suited for short runs around town when the only times you are going to put on and take off the jacket are at your house.
 It offers DWR treated nylon to keep the light rain and mist off your back while maintaining a semblance of breathability.
 We wouldn't necessarily take this jacket on long excursions or on runs where you know there will be hills involved as the breathability and venting just isn't made to handle that much extra heat and moisture.
 Overall, the jacket is solidly made and looks good.